+Doing Business 2020

+Czech Republic
-Starting a Business: The Czech Republic reduced the time and number of procedures to start a business by introducing "Project Czech Point," which makes it possible to obtain multiple registration-related documents in one place.

-Cetting Credit: The Czech Republic weakened its secured transactions framework by decreasing secured creditors' rights during reorganization procedures.

-Paying Taxes: The Czech Republic made paying taxes less costly for companies by reducing the corporate income tax rate.

-Resolving Insolvency: The Czech Republic strengthened its insolvency process through a new insolvency law introducing reorganization as the preferred method for resolving insolvency, mandating stricter deadlines, establishing an electronic insolvency register and setting new qualification standards for trustees.
+- ✓ Starting a Business: The Czech Republic reduced the time and number of procedures to start a business by introducing "Project Czech Point," which makes it possible to obtain multiple registration-related documents in one place. - X Getting Credit: The Czech Republic weakened its secured transactions framework by decreasing secured creditors' rights during reorganization procedures. - ✓ Paying Taxes: The Czech Republic made paying taxes less costly for companies by reducing the corporate income tax rate. - Resolving Insolvency: The Czech Republic strengthened its insolvency process through a new insolvency law introducing reorganization as the preferred method for resolving insolvency, mandating stricter deadlines, establishing an electronic insolvency register and setting new qualification standards for trustees.

-Labor Market Regulation: Czech Republic amended its Labor Code allowing the performance of more overtime work per week.
+Employing Workers: Czech Republic amended its Labor Code allowing the performance of more overtime work per week.

-Starting a Business: The Czech Republic reduced the time required to start a business by fully implementing improvements in its company registration process.

-Dealing with Construction Permits: The Czech Republic reduced the time required for dealing with construction permits by adopting a new building act and implementing several regulations aimed at simplifying the construction permitting process.
+- Starting a Business: The Czech Republic reduced the time required to start a business by fully implementing improvements in its company registration process. - ✓ Dealing with Construction Permits: The Czech Republic reduced the time required for dealing with construction permits by adopting a new building act and implementing several regulations aimed at simplifying the construction permitting process.

-Labor Market Regulation: The Czech Republic eliminated the obligation for retraining or reassignment in cases of redundancy dismissals.
+Employing Workers: : The Czech Republic eliminated the obligation for retraining or reassignment in cases of redundancy dismissals.

-Doing Business 2019 is the 16th in a series of annual reports investigating the regulations that enhance business activity and those that constrain it.
-The report provides quantitative indicators covering 11 areas of the business environment in 190 economies.
+Doing Business 2020 is the 17th in a series of annual studies investigating the regulations that enhance business activity and those that constrain it.
+It provides quantitative indicators covering 12 areas of the business environment in 190 economies.
 The goal of the Doing Business series is to provide objective data for use by governments in designing sound business regulatory policies and to encourage research on the important dimensions of the regulatory environment for firms.